ADA-research/ComicFairnessBlackbox/README.md

 **Disclaimer:**
 This is a work of fiction.
-Names, characters, places, and incidents are either the product of the author ’s imagination or used fictitiously.
+Names, characters, places, and incidents are either the product of the author's imagination or used fictitiously.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.

+**License**
+The comic is available under the CC-BY-SA-4.0 license.
+The website has been designed using [Jekyll Gitbook](https://github.com/sighingnow/jekyll-gitbook) which is open sourced under the Apache License, Version 2.0.

 **References**